 Open every day of the year, this Balboa Park museum invites scientists and curious learners of all ages to come through their doors.
 Get your hands dirty with interactive exhibits.
 Tinker, build, create, discover, dream, invent and wile away the hours amidst exhibits filled with scientific discovery and wonder.
 Join a weekend club, take in a movie at the IMAX or take part in any of the adult or youth education programs to enhance your knowledge of the world of science.

 Home to animals of the deep blue sea, San Diego’s SeaWorld is an underwater world waiting for you.
 Amidst animal interactions, up close and personal tours, and a view of incredibly active sea lions, animal lovers and budding marine biologists will be filled with smiles for the duration of their stay.
-Here you can learn about animal rescue, care and conservation from the experts.
+Here you and the family can learn about animal rescue, care and conservation from the experts.
 Chat with the keepers and trainers, hang with the penguins and turtles and find out how to help stranded animals.
 Open most days from 10am-5pm, San Diego’s SeaWorld excites the senses, entices the learners and shares the secrets of the deep blue sea.

 For Lego lovers of all ages, southern California offers LEGOLAND.
 The California resort houses LEGOLAND, SEA LIFE® Aquarium, LEGOLAND Water Park and the famed LEGOLAND Hotel.
 For those who cherish the memories of building with those colorful pieces, those who are in the midst of experimenting with their potential creations and those who will one day understand the magic of Lego, this place is for you.
 For rides, model displays, and a chance to interact with real life Lego characters – LEGOLAND is a fun and educational day for everyone involved.